hypo69/hypo/docs/gemini/set 0/en/explainer/src/scenario/__init__.md

     * **Documentation:** Comments and docstrings could be improved in the executor module to clarify the purpose, arguments, and return values of the functions used for execution.

 * **Relationships:** The code directly depends on the `hypotez/src/scenario/executor.py` module for performing tasks.
-The code acts as a higher-level orchestrator, calling functions within the `executor` module to execute individual scenarios.
+The code acts as a higher-level orcheStartor, calling functions within the `executor` module to execute individual scenarios.
 This relationship implies a dependency where changes in the `executor` module might affect the operation of the `scenario` module.